CariZa/kaniko-walkthrough/README.md

 https://www.docker.com/products/docker-desktop

-Make sure you have a working docker environment and you can run and you can run:
+Make sure you have a working Docker environment and you can run and you can run:

     $ docker version